 In the early 1900s, the average American's medicine cabinet was a would-be poisoner's treasure chest.
 Deadly chemicals such as radioactive radium, thallium, potassium cyanide, and morphine lurked in health tonics, depilatory creams, teething medicine, and cleaning supplies.
-As industrial innovation increased, the tools of the murder's trade multiplied, but the scientific knowledge to detect crime and the political will to prevent it lagged behind.
+As industrial innovation increased, the tools of the murderer's trade multiplied, but the scientific knowledge to detect crime and the political will to prevent it lagged behind.

 In 1918 New York City was on the brink of becoming the largest metropolis in the world, but it lacked a system for accurately recording deaths.
 Unnatural deaths were handled by the coroner, a position typically filled by corrupt and unqualified candidates as political payback.
 New York City's coroners were particularly notorious for taking kickbacks from funeral homes and changing death certificates for a price.